 2) While the 1611 King James Version (KJV) makes liberal use of the term “hell”, biblical use of the term “hell” is on a downward trend with more recent translations.

 3) As the last term for hell remaining with modern New Testament translations, Gehenna is better understood as an actual earthly place rather than as the symbol of a never ending place of personal torment for non-believers after death and judgment.

 4) While condemnation and judgment are theological concepts widely shared throughout the New Testament, hell is not.
-More specifically, both John’s gospel and Paul’s epistles never once use the term “hell”.
+More specifically, neither John’s gospel nor Paul’s epistles ever use the term “hell” - not even once.

 5) A similar case can be made that other scripture references that imply the spiritual condemnation to a never ending hell also are incorrectly interpreted.

 6) In place of hell without end, the Bible clearly recognizes accountability after death for the actions of this earthly life.